vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 For the origin of the doctrine of salvation, which has contributed so much to the greatness of Vārāṇasī as a centre of pilgrimage, we have to examine the Śaiva sources concerned with this holy place.

-The Kāśīkhaṇd
+The Kāśīkhaṇḍa

-. a

-To the Kāśīkhaṇd

-. a \(KKh\) this great mantra is known as the Tāraka bra-
+To the Kāśīkhaṇḍa \(KKh\) this great mantra is known as the Tāraka bra-

 hman/ mantra, ‘the saving formula’.
 KKh 1.7.79 reads in the eulogy that is a nirukti  of Maṇikarṇikā: